 The two principal classifications of municipal securities consist of "general obligation" and "revenue" issues.
-The Funds may also acquire "moral obligation" issues, which are normally issued by special purpose authorities.
+The Fund may also acquire "moral obligation" issues, which are normally issued by special purpose authorities.
 There are, of course, variations in the quality of municipal securities, both within a particular classification and between classifications, and the yields on municipal securities depend upon a variety of factors, including the financial condition of the issuer, general conditions of the municipal bond market, the size of a particular offering, the maturity of the obligation and the rating of the issue.
-Ratings represent the opinions of an NRSRO as to the quality of municipal securities.
-It should be emphasized, however, that ratings are general and are not absolute standards of quality, and municipal securities with the same maturity, interest rate and rating may have different yields, while municipal securities of the same maturity and interest rate with different ratings may have the same yield.
+Ratings represent the opinions of an NRSRO as to the quality of municipal securities with the same maturity, interest rate and rating may have different yields, while municipal securities of the same maturity and interest rate with different ratings may have the same yield.
 Subsequent to purchase, an issue of municipal securities may cease to be rated or its rating may be reduced below the minimum rating required for purchase.
-A Fund's portfolio management will consider such an event in determining whether a Fund should continue to hold the obligation.
+The Fund's portfolio management will consider such an event in determining whether the Fund should continue to hold the obligation.